 Bags are available for checkout at no cost to those visiting the Zoo.

-Strollers/wagons can be rented for the day at $7.
-Unfortunately we do not offer double-wide strollers, but the wagons do seat two children.
-They can be found out side the Zoo’s Gift Shop at the Stroller Shack.
+Strollers and wheelchairs can be rented for the day on a first-come, first-serve basis.
+They can be found outside the Zoo’s Gift Shop at the Stroller Shack.